You can remove one or more accounts for an institution that is connected to Tiller from the Account Summary area on the Tiller Console.

 Repeat steps 1 - 5 above for all accounts associated with an institution.

 Note: If you remove all accounts that are connected to your Tiller Console, the console will no longer display your Tiller spreadsheets.
 You must have at least one account connected to Tiller in order to access your Tiller spreadsheets from the Tiller Console.
-You can still access your Tiller spreadsheets from your Google Drive using these steps.

 How to Reconnect a Previously Removed Account to Tiller